jurisightlegal-ship-it/jurisight/step-by-step-plan.md

 This document provides a detailed, week-by-week implementation roadmap for launching Jurisight from concept to production.
 The plan balances ambitious goals with realistic technical milestones, ensuring a robust legal knowledge platform that serves the Indian legal community effectively.

 **Revised Timeline:** 10 weeks (adjusted from original 8 weeks for quality assurance)
-**Architecture:** Vercel-only deployment with Sanity CMS for simplified infrastructure
+**Architecture:** Vercel-only deployment with Next.js API routes + Postgres for simplified infrastructure

 ### **🏗️ Vercel-Only Architecture Benefits**